fusioninventory/fusioninventory.github.io/documentation/agent/installation/macosx/index.md

  - /documentation/agent/installation/macosx.html
 ---

-## FusionInventory Agent installation on OS X
+# Get the Agent

-## Get the Agent
+Download the last **.pkg.tar.gz** package from [FusioInventory Agent releases page](https://github.com/fusioninventory/fusioninventory-agent/releases).

-Download the **.pkg.tar.gz** package here : https://github.com/fusioninventory/fusioninventory-agent/releases/download/2.3.19/FusionInventory-Agent-2.3.19.pkg.tar.gz
+{% include info.html param="At the moment of this writing, you should use <a href='https://github.com/fusioninventory/fusioninventory-agent/releases/download/2.3.20/FusionInventory-Agent-2.3.20-1.pkg.tar.gz'>FusionInventory-Agent-2.3.20-1.pkg.tar.gz</a>" %}

-## Extract Agent
+# Extract Agent

 Once the FusionInventory-Agent-XXX.pkg.tar.gz archive is downloaded, you must extract it this way.